 Failback The failover process in which the default active server regains control over the service.

 Failout OST An OST which is not expected to recover if it fails to answer client requests.
 A failout OST can be administratively failed, thereby enabling clients to return errors when accessing data on the failed OST without making additional network requests.

-Restarting the same logical server with the same persistent storage, but on a different physical node.
-If recovery is successful, then failover is transparent to applications using the file system on client nodes, since recovery is only concerned about re-establishing the connection state with the logical server and does not care which physical node it is running on.
+Failover

+The process by which a standby computer server system takes over for an active computer server after a failure of the active node.
+Typically, the standby computer server gains exclusive access to a shared storage device between the two servers.

+FID

 Lustre File Identifier.
 A collection of integers which uniquely identify a file or object.
 The FID structure contains a sequence, identity and version number.

+Fileset

 A group of files that are defined through a directory that represents a file system's start point.

+FLDB

 FID Location Database.
 This database maps a sequence of FIDs to a server which is managing the objects in the sequence.

+Flight Group

 Group or I/O transfer operations initiated in the OSC, which is simultaneously going between two endpoints.
 Tuning the flight group size correctly leads to a full pipe.